lagdo/symfony-facades/README.md

 ## Using a service locator

-The above code will work only for services that are declared as public.
+The above facade will work only for services that are declared as public.

-A service locator must be defined in the `config/services.yaml` file, in order to provide access to private services.
+A service locator must be defined in the `config/services.yaml` file, in order to define facades for private services.
 See the [Symfony service locators documentation](https://symfony.com/doc/4.4/service_container/service_subscribers_locators.html).

 The following example defines a facade for the `Twig` service.